Religious leaders condemn Trump's immigration order. But who's listening?

 Pulpit vs. pews

-Throughout the 2016 presidential campaign, Trump essentially went over the heads of many Christian leaders, winning a majority of white Catholics and 81% of white evangelicals, despite the strong objections of Moore and others, including Pope Francis.
+Throughout the 2016 presidential campaign, Trump essentially went over the heads of many Christian leaders, winning a majority of white Catholics and 81% of white evangelicals, despite the objections of evangelicals like Moore and Catholics like Pope Francis.

 Surveys show there's some chance he could do so again with the new immigration order.